lsu-ddem/intro-to-esports/content/4-Game/1_Lesson_1/_index.en.md

 -   Have the students organize things however they like.

--   Go ahead and edit these new passages with what you think would happen next.
-Does the mom just worried for her little sweetums?
+-   Edit these new passages with what you think would happen next.
+Is the mom just worried for her little sweetums?
 Does the protagonist's doctor have super bad news for him that the mom already knows about?

 -   Once the students have added text to the “Ask mom what is wrong” hit the Play button again.
 You'll now see clickable links at the end of your story.